Stay tuned for more Kubernetes updates and best practices!

 }

-Add the launch_template value and vpc_security_group_ids value to the mixed_instances_policy.
-Repeat this process if there are multiple node groups declared in self_managed_node_groups.
+For self-managed node groups, you need to add launch_template and vpc_security_group_ids to the mixed_instances_policy.
+Repeat this process for each node group declared in self_managed_node_groups.

 # main.tf